cjmet/Sandbox/README.md

 # sandbox
-Just a place to play with code
+Just a place to play with code, C# 10+